 9. Equine Encephalomyelitis ( Sleeping Sickness)

 Equine Encephalomyelitis is the mosquito-borne infectious viral disease that affects the brain of the horses.
 The reservoir of the disease in birds, reptiles, and rodents, the mosquito acts as vectors.
 The disease transmitted by the bite of infected animals by a mosquito and then the subsequent bite to other healthy animals.
 The disease is manifested by high fever, diarrhea, loss of appetite, central nervous system disorder, paralysis, circling, hyperexcitability, and death.

 There is no specific treatment of the Sleeping sickness of a horse.
 Your vet may suggest some supportive treatment for your horse.
 The horse needs to immunization against the disease and vaccination is the best way to prevent the disease.
 To prevent the spread of further healthy animals you must control the mosquito in a stable area.

 10. Equine Infectious Anemia ( Swamp Fever)

 11. Potomac Horse Fever

 Potomac Horse Fever is caused by Neorickettsia risticii which also known as Equine Monocytic Ehrlichiosis.
 The disease is caused in the warm month of the year and characterized by the diarrhoeal syndrome those horses are kept near the river or irrigated pasture.
 The mode of transmission is not recognized but the blood-feeding insects are the vectors of the disease.

-The disease is characterized by fever, depression, colic, mild to profuse diarrhea and laminitis.
+The disease is characterized by fever, depression, colic, mild to profuse diarrhea, and laminitis.
 The treatment is done by the antibiotics oxytetracycline and non-steroid anti-inflammatory drugs.
-The fluid and electrolyte therapy should be given when diarrhea and electrolyte loss.
+Fluid and electrolyte therapy should be given when diarrhea and electrolyte loss.
 If the protein loss occurs you may go for plasma transmission.
 In the case of laminitis, your vet may recommend for sole support and local therapy.

 12. African Horse Sickness